apache/fury-site/docs/community/how_to_join_community.md

 git checkout -b docs/add-java-demo
 ```

-Suppose we have created the documentation modification branch `docs/add-java-demo`

-- Suppose we have added some code and submitted it to the code repository
+Suppose we have created the documentation modification branch `docs/add-java-demo` and  we have added some code and submitted it to the code repository.

-- git add.
+- `git add .`

-- git commit -a -m "docs: add java demo and related docs".
+- `git commit -a -m "docs: add java demo and related docs"`

 ### Step 4: Merge the Modifications